 The Board and the EO are directly responsible to the Chair.
-The operational activities of the BNLLEN are the responsibility of the EO who is responsible to the Chair.
+The operational activities of the BNLLEN are the responsibility of the EO.

-The Board meets monthly for an early morning breakfast meeting at the BNLLEN Office, 24 Louis Street, Greensborough.
+The Board meets bi-monthly for an early morning breakfast meeting at the BNLLEN Office, located at the Melbourne Polytechnic Campus in Greensborough.
 It is expected that each Board member is a member of one of the two Standing Committees, Risk Management and the Strategic Directions, and they meet as required usually about three times during the year.
 Other expectations of Board members are to continue the work they already do in partnership with the BNLLEN in supporting local young people.

 For more information please contact: